|

 and classified here as 'report'.

-Location data were provided to keep Calflora on line the form of UTM Zone
+Location data were provided in the form of UTM Zone

 10 coordinates obtained from GPS readings.
 UTM locations recorded